SociallyIneptWeeb/AICoverGen/README.md

 git pull
 ```

+For colab users, simply click `Runtime` in the top navigation bar of the colab notebook and `Disconnect and delete runtime` in the dropdown menu.
+Then follow the instructions in the notebook to run the webui.

 ## Colab notebook

 For those without a powerful enough NVIDIA GPU, you may try AICoverGen out using Google Colab.